yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

 Use the following procedure to upgrade a YB-Master:

-1. Stop the older version of the yb-master process, as follows:
+1. Stop the older version of the YB-Master process, as follows:

     ```sh
     pkill yb-master